Mallick17/RoR-CI-CD-AWS/README.md

 ### 4. **Finish and Create Role**
 ---

-\Sure!
-Here's a clean, professional, and organized documentation of your **CI/CD Pipeline Deployment for a Ruby on Rails Application (Without ECS)** — exactly as per your configurations and naming conventions:

----

-# 🚀 CI/CD Pipeline Deployment of Ruby on Rails Application (Without ECS)
+# CI/CD Pipeline Deployment of Ruby on Rails Application (Without ECS)

 This guide walks through deploying a Dockerized Ruby on Rails application using AWS services including **EC2, CodeBuild, CodeDeploy, and CodePipeline.**